Charles Rich, 4th Earl of Warwick

 In public life, Rich represented Sandwich in Parliament from 1645 to 1648.
 He was also Custos Rotulorum of Essex.
 He succeeded his brother Robert in the earldom in 1658.

 Lord Warwick died in 1673, after "twenty years of gout".
-His only son had predeceased him and had no children by his wife Anne Cavendish, so the title passed to his cousin, Charles Rich, 2nd Earl of Holland.
+His only son had predeceased him and had no children by his wife Anne Cavendish, so the title passed to his cousin, Robert Rich, 2nd Earl of Holland.
 His only other child Elizabeth had died in infancy.
 Despite their quarrels, he left all his property to his widow for her life, an unusual step at the time.
 The love of his life died five years later.